hitkumar/llms/gpt2_karpathy/experiment_log.md

 Llama model training

 - LLama2 7b OOM on A100 40gb so far.
+- Model does train when we reduce the model size.
 - Try reducing the size of the model.
+- Tokenization is different across models, make it more general so data generation script has less repetition.
+- Even gpt2 model 774M params leads to OOM, fix that first by potentially moving to bf16 and then move to Llama.
+Also try using fsdp and fsdp2.

 ### Dev Notes